diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US315/readme.md

 ## 5. Tests

+The following tests validate the acceptance criteria defined for US315.
+They ensure that only valid videos are added.

 **Refers to Acceptance Criteria: AC02 and AC03** **Description**: Ensures that a video link can be added to a proposal.